hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/8-Users-and-Groups/1-Create, delete, and modify local user accounts.md

 ________________________________________________________________________________________________

+## `passwd`

-### by default, the accounts does not have any passwords, to set password:
+by default, the accounts does not have any passwords, to set password:

 ```bash
 [bob@centos-host ~]$ sudo passwd hamid